-Shareholders may send written communications to the Company's Board or to an individual director by mailing such correspondence to the Board or the individual director, as the case may be, c/o ASA Gold and Precious Metals Limited, 400 South El Camino Real, Suite 710, San Mateo, California 94402.
+Shareholders may send written communications to the Company's Board or to an individual director by mailing such correspondence to the Board or to the individual director, c/o ASA Gold and Precious Metals Limited, 400 South El Camino Real, Suite 710, San Mateo, California 94402.
 Such communications must be signed by the shareholder and identify the number of shares held by the shareholder.
 Properly submitted shareholder communications will, as appropriate, be forwarded to the entire Board or to the individual director.
 Any shareholder proposal submitted pursuant to Rule 14a-8 under the Exchange Act must also meet all the requirements of Rule 14a-8.
 See "Shareholder Proposals" below.

-COMPLIANCE WITH SECTION 16(a) OF THE EXCHANGE ACT
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE